kcinnick/tmc/README.rst

 TODO
 ----
 - My thoughts on handling deleted posts currently are twofold: step one, setting up a database that records *only* a post's ID and if it had been deleted at last check.
 This would not require changing the existing database, which I prefer as a solution because that database is constantly being written to.
-Might need to be expanded in the future if I decide to tackle edited posts, which carry their own questions (do they show up in recent posts, etc.)
+Might need to be expanded in the future if I decide to tackle edited posts, which carry their own questions (do they show up in recent posts, etc.)  This has become more of a priority because deleted posts are always going to show as 'tbd' under the current logic because they can never be evaluated - just catching with try/excepts for now but more permanent solution is needed.

 - Re-scrape old posts to get "in reply to" value/fix message value (ugh)